Longestboi/Longestboi.github.io/content/boards/index.md

 {{< boards-section "collect-coin" "Collect The Coin" "/games/collect-the-coin" "" "Built with the Pygame framework, it’s a side-scrolling platformer made from scratch." >}}

 {{< boards-section "pytris" "Pytris" "/games/pytris" "./Pytris.webp" "Built with the Pygame framework, from scratch, to be as modular as possible." >}}

+{{< boards-section "peggle" "Peggle Clone" "/games/peggle-clone" "./Peggle.webp" "I’ve built this Peggle clone with independence in mind.
+No object has a direct dependence on another object.
+I’ve made everything in this project independent by leveraging a few of Godot’s features.
+All pegs in any scene add themself to a group when they get instantiated.
+When the main game script gets instantiated, it grabs the group the pegs added themself to and operates on the pegs accordingly." >}}

 {{< dots >}}